educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

 # Muti-Module Hexagonal Spring Boot Project
+The Hexagonal Architecture was coined by [Alistair Cockburn’s](https://archive.is/5j2NI) originally named Ports & Adapters and today it is one of the most popular archecture to organize your code.
 This project was inspired by the book [Design Hexagonal Architecture with Java](https://www.amazon.com.br/Designing-Hexagonal-Architecture-Java-change-tolerant/dp/1801816484) that explains how the Hexagonal Architecture works.
 I decided apply the concepts from the book using Spring Boot.